Analysing acidity and antacids

 Since antacids are a combination of different salts like aluminium hydroxides, calcium carbonates or magnesium carbonates, it is not good for those with diseases.

-Regular consumption of antacids is not recommended.
-After a point of time, you become immune to the antacids and will have to consume higher dosages.
+Avoid regular consumption of antacids.
+After some time, you may become immune to antacids and will need higher doses.
 They also decrease the stomach acid secretion.

 Tips for a healthy gut

 Maintain a proper diet.
 Take more steamed food, fruits, and boiled vegetables.
-Avoid taking a lot of garlic, and onion, spicy and salty food.
+Avoid taking a lot of garlic, onion, and spicy as well as salty food.
 Consume meals at regular intervals and drink lots of water.
 Avoid junk and processed food.

 Maintain proper physical activity.
 Exercise for at least 10 minutes every day.
 People with stress and anxiety issues can practise breathing exercises and meditation.